chumpblocckami/MasterThesis/September.md

+### Lun.
+28/09/2020
+It's been ages since my last commit, but i was really over with exams and work.
+I did a mongoDB integrator in order to add values retrieved using the id from the tweets.
+It's quite slow and probably has has some limitations, but is a beginning.
+So i'll plan to fix the mongodb and the data pretty soon, and then there will be times to add analysis.
+Hope to finish by the time!

 ### Ven.
 11/09/2020
 [https://github.com/amaiya/ktrain](KTRAIN) Seems exactly what i was looking.
 No time today for code, but i'll probably start from here!